 PROPOSED METHODOLOGY

 Origin and Husbandry of European Corn Corer: The Univoltine-Z (UZ) and Bivoltine-E (BE) strains of European corn borer (ECB) that will be used in this experiment were collected by members of Dr. Eric Dopman’s laboratory at Tufts University.
 Strain identity was determined genotypically using the pgFAR autosomal gene, this gene codes an important enzyme involved in determining the female sex-pheromone blend, and is partly responsible for the strain differences (Lassance et al. 2010).
 Both strains were collected as a mixture of larvae, pupae, and adults from New York state prior to 2015 (Wadsworth et al. 2015).
 For the duration of the experiment, each strain will be continuously mass reared at 26°C under a 16-hour photoperiod to promote continuous development.
-To test for differences in stored triglycerides between to diapause and non-diapause larvae, newly hatched larvae from each strain will be reared at 23°C under a 12-hour photoperiod to induce diapause or 16-hour photoperiod to promote continuous development.
-Those larvae treated under diapause inducing conditions from the UZ and BE strains will be labeled UZ12 and BE12 respectively and those treated under diapause avoiding conditions will be labeled UZ16 and BE16 respectively.
+To test for differences in stored triglycerides between the diapause and non-diapause larvae, newly hatched larvae from each strain will be reared at 23°C under a 12-hour photoperiod to induce diapause or 16-hour photoperiod to promote continuous development.
+Those larvae treated under diapause-inducing conditions from the UZ and BE strains will be labeled UZ12 and BE12 respectively and those treated under diapause avoiding conditions will be labeled UZ16 and BE16 respectively.

 Sampling Wandering Larvae.
 European corn borer eggs intended for non-diapause and diapause treatment from the UZ and BE strains will be held at 23°C and 65% relative humidity and under a 16-hour photoperiod until they hatch.
 Upon hatching these larvae will be provided artificial European corn borer diet ad libitum, purchased from Frontier Agricultural Sciences.
 After hatching, non-diapause treatment larvae will be reared under a photoperiod of 16-hours, while diapause treatment larvae will be reared under a 12-hour photoperiod.
 The photoperiod regime experienced by each treatment will be held constant throughout the duration of the experiment.
-At the beginning of the fifth instar larvae will be separated into individual arenas, 32-well bioassay trays purchased from Frontier Agricultural Sciences.
+At the beginning of the fifth instar, larvae will be separated into individual arenas within 32-well bioassay trays purchased from Frontier Agricultural Sciences.
 Once larvae reach the end of the fifth instar, they will be assayed to determine if they have entered the wandering phase.
 At the beginning of the wandering phase, larvae discontinue feeding, empty the contents of their gut, and after clearing their gut larvae no longer produce frass.
 The wandering phase is a necessary step all European corn borer larvae undergo in preparation for either diapause or larval-pupal metamorphosis (Gelman and Hayes 1982).
 Wandering larvae terminate feeding and frass production ends.
 The lack of frass production will be used to diagnose putative wandering larvae.
 To diagnose late fifth instar larvae as wandering, larvae will be removed from their individual arenas and held in a clean, empty petri dish and monitored for 4 hours.
 Larvae whose gut is not clear will produce frass and will be placed back into their arenas and larvae that do not produce frass will be characterized as wanderers.
 Samples of 60 larvae will be collected from each photoperiod regime (diapause and non-diapause) consisting of 30 larvae from each strain (UZ and BE).
 Each collected larva will be accessioned and tracked for the duration of the experiment.
 Lipid extractions from each individual sampled larva will be analyzed for triglyceride quantity and identity.